To be eligible for the English 302 test-out exam, you

 Upon receipt of your registration form, you will receive a confirmation email that you are registered.

-Please Note: If you do not receive a confirmation email within 24 hours, please call the SCS Testing office at 515-294-5058 and leave a message.
+Please Note: If you do not receive a confirmation email within 24 hours, please call the Student Counseling Service Testing Office at 515-294-5058 and leave a message.

 What to Bring to the Exam

-The Advanced Communication Committee compares the student’s performance on the exam to the writing of a good 302 student who has taken the course.
-All parts of the test must receive a satisfactory rating for the student to earn “T” (test-out) credit.
-Students will be notified within six weeks of the exam whether or not they have earned this “T” credit.
-If a student receives “T” credit, it will be posted at the end of the semester in which they took the exam.
+Administrators and instructors in the Advanced Communication program compare your performance on the exam to the writing of a good 302 student who has taken the course.
+All parts of the test must receive a satisfactory rating for you to earn “T” (test-out) credit.
+You will be notified within six weeks of the exam whether you have earned this “T” credit.
+If you receive “T” credit, it will be posted at the end of the semester in which you took the exam.

 Advanced Communication Office